openharmony/docs/en/application-dev/reference/native-apis/_r_d_b.md

 **Description**

-Number of KV pairs in the struct.
+Number of the KV pairs in the struct.

 ### ChangeType